ivov/nodebuilder/docs/yaml-mapping.md

 - each value must specify its n8n type:
   - `string`, `number`, and `boolean` for simple values, e.g. `is_active`,
   - `enum` (to be renamed to `options`) for dropdown options, e.g. `classification`,
+  - `loadOptions` for options to be loaded remotely, e.g. `accounts`,
   - a YAML object for a `fixedCollection` with a single set of fields, e.g. `address`,
   - a YAML array for a `fixedCollection` with a multiple sets of fields, e.g. `phone_numbers`,